Skip to main content

 Once the furniture is collected, it is placed in the furniture showroom in Earhart Hall, which also serves as the University's storage facility for files, mail and packages.

 SLU employees can tour the showroom and select items for their on-campus location.
-Items that are unmarked can be tagged for delivery to an office or other on-campus location for a small fee and delivery charge.
+Unmarked items can be tagged for delivery to an office or other on-campus location for a small fee and delivery charge.
 Contact Distribution Services to schedule a tour.
 Unwanted or excess furniture is donated to a local charity or nonprofit organization.
-Metal items are often scrapped, earning income which gets reinvested to purchase tools and equipment.
+Metal items are often scrapped, earning income that gets reinvested to purchase tools and equipment.

 Trash to Treasure: Sustainable Move-Out

 At the end of each semester, SLU hosts a sustainable move-out program called "Trash to Treasure."
-This allows students an easy way to responsibly dispose of any unwanted items as they move-out of their residence halls.
+This allows students to responsibly dispose of unwanted items as they move out of their residence halls.

-During fall move-out, donation boxes are set-up only inside residence hall lobbies with high volume of student turnover.
-At the end of the spring semester, donation tents are set up outside of most residence halls, where students can donate gently used items.
+During fall move-out, donation boxes are set up only inside residence hall lobbies with high student turnover.
+At the end of the spring semester, students can donate gently used items at tents outside of most residence halls.

-Items accepted include clothing, furniture, working appliances/ electronics, unused toiletries, and unopened and non-perishable food items, opened or unopened cleaning supplies.
+Items accepted include clothing, furniture, working appliances and electronics, unused toiletries, unopened and non-perishable food items, and either opened or unopened cleaning supplies.

 Off-Campus Resources